schultek/dart_mappable/README.md

               caseStyle: custom(lc,+) # here: set a custom case style (see below)
 ```

-Options are inherited by libraries and classes.
-This means that you can e.g. specify the case style on global, library or class level.
-Options on deeper levels override higher level options.
-Most general properties that you set in the **Builder Config** can be overridden on a class-by-class basis with **Annotations**.

 ### Annotations

 In some cases it is easier to use **Annotations** on classes, that require some special configurations.
-Make sure to use this package as a normal `dependency` to enable **Annotations**.

 There are a total of **five** Annotations that you can use in your code: